poplatek/payment-methods-book/dankort/dankortmobil/README.md

 ## About

+Dankort differs fundamentally from the other and typical mobile phone payment apps.
+It is not an Internet based mobile payment app but a white label mobile wallet which, in effect, hold a Dankort payment card.

+Dankort app supports NFC which works just like a contactless NFC.
+It also supports Bluetooth and QR-codes as well as a check in/check out solution for making the transaction handling go in parallel will real world back packing at a store.

-Dankort Mobile is a white label mobile wallet solution.
-It allows for branding for a local bank so that the customer loyalty stays local.
+As Dankort app is white label It allows for branding for a local bank so that the customer loyalty stays local.

-Dankort Mobile is mostly based on a bluetooth reader that is needed as an added device to the payment system.
-However, NFC payments can also be made via the mobile phone and even QR-code payments are supported even though they seem a bit clunky use-case-wise.
+A bluetooth reader might be needed as an extra to the existing setup at a store in some cases.

 NETS advertises five ways to pay via Dankort mobile using a mobile phone: